InternRobotics/EgoHOD/README.md

 ```shell
 bash exps/eval_ekcls.sh
 ```
-We provide the evaluation code for EK100-MIR, EK100-CLS, EGTEA and EGOMCQ.
+We provide the evaluation code for EK100-MIR, EK100-CLS, EGTEA, and EGOMCQ.
 ## Cite

 If you find this repository useful, please use the following BibTeX entry for citation.